Our members

 Ms Joanne Farrell retired in early 2020 after a 40 year career in the mining industry holding executive roles in health, safety and environment along with communities and human resources.

-Ms Farrell is currently a non-executive director at the Royal Flying Doctor Service (Western Operations) and the WA Museums, Deputy Chair of the QEII Medical Trust, Chair of Brightwater Care Group, and a member of the Senate of the University of Western Australia.
+Ms Farrell is currently a non-executive director at the Royal Flying Doctor Service (Western Operations), Chair of Brightwater Care Group, and a member of the Senate of the University of Western Australia.

 Ms Farrell holds a Bachelor degree in Science (Psychology and Economics) from the University of Western Australia.
 Ms Farrell also holds a Graduate Diploma in Business Administration from Curtin University and has senior management qualifications from the Australian Graduate School of Management and the London Business School.